stinger222/angular-task-tracker/README.md

-# What is it?
+# What is this app?
 Just ordinary, simple app to learn basics of Angular framework.

-## What basics exactly?
-What knowledge did I gain from building this project?
+## What knowledge did I gain by building this project?
 - RxJs
   - Streams / Work with async data
     - Observables, subscription methods, live cycle, best practices